Best Nike workout shoes - February 2019

 - there should be about a thumbnail’s space between the tip of your longest toe and the edge of the shoe; based on this criterion you will indicate the right size (length) for you;

-- the fit of a workout shoe is defined by how well it accommodates your foot shape; depending on the last it was built on, the stretchability of their upper material, and the lacing system, trainers may feel snugger or looser on certain foot shapes; people with broader foot dimensions may need to opt for Wide and Extra Wide width options of Nike workout shoes.
+- the fit of a workout shoe is defined by how well it accommodates your foot shape; depending on the last it was built on, the stretchability of their upper material, and the lacing system, trainers may feel snugger or looser on certain foot shapes; people with broader foot dimensions may need to opt for Wide or Extra Wide workout shoes.

 The majority of Nike workout shoes are offered within the range of $80 to $120 per pair.
 These trainers feature the brand’s acclaimed technologies and generally prove themselves to be well-crafted, comfortable, supportive, and long-lasting.